 This brings us to an unstable finding – Reading fictional books can increase empathy.

 Let’s recap and quickly understand what empathy is.

 Empathy is the ability to feel, sense, and understand someone else’s mental state.
 This ranges from emotional mental states to perspectives and anecdotes to why others do things.
 But empathy doesn’t stop at understanding.
 It is used to inform one’s actions, statements, attitudes, emotions, and thoughts.

 Back to the effect of reading on empathy.
 In 2013, Kidd and Castano conducted an experiment (n = approx. 600) to find out if reading fiction can increase empathy as understood in the Theory of Mind paradigm.
 Specifically, reading increases the cognitive component of the theory of mind (thinking about what others are thinking).
 Their results indicated that reading fictional passages does improve empathy scores.
 But this story does not end here.
-Panero et al. (2016) tried to replicate these findings (n = approx. 800) did not find any causal mechanism between exposure to a quick session of reading fiction and empathy.
+Panero et al. (2016) tried to replicate these findings (n = approx. 800) and did not find any causal mechanism between exposure to a quick session of reading fiction and empathy.
 Kidd and Castano critiqued their failure of replication on methodological grounds to which Panero et al. left a commentary explaining why they failed to replicate these findings and reaffirm their failure to replicate.

 In conclusion, Kidd and Castano say that reading literary fiction can improve empathy and the theory of mind while Panero et al. say that people with a higher theory of mind are drawn to literary fiction.